kshetline/tubular_time/README.md

 static getShortZoneNameInfo(shortName: string): ShortZoneNameInfo;
 ```

 Return a timezone matching `name`, if available.
 If no such timezone exists, a clone of `Timezone.OS_ZONE` is returned, but using the given `name`, and with `result.error` containing an error message.
-If the name `'LMT'` (for Local Mean Time) is used, then include the optional `longitude`, in degrees (negative west of the Prime Meridian), and a timezone matching Local Mean Time for that longitude will be returned, with a UTC offset at a resolution of one (time) minute (as opposed to angular minutes):
+If the name `'LMT'` (for Local Mean Time) is used, then include the optional `longitude` in degrees (negative west of the Prime Meridian), and a timezone matching Local Mean Time for that longitude will be returned, with a UTC offset at a resolution of one (time) minute (as opposed to angular minutes):

 ```typescript
 static getTimezone(name: string, longitude?: number): Timezone